Friday Fact: Response Connector Do Not Perform A Schema Validation At Runtime: Workaround!

 )

-Here, as you can see, you still receive the fields that conform with our expression, minus the one we remove, with an error message indicating that.
+Here, as you can see, you still receive the fields that conform to our expression, minus the one we removed, with an error message indicating that.

 Of course, we should only use this in specific cases where it applies.
 For example, let’s say you have made a call to an API service, and the response should always be the same, or some of those fields should always be present in the output.
-Let’s say the call failed and did not retrieve the usual data, and is lacking vital information.
+Let’s say the call failed, did not retrieve the usual data, and is missing vital information.

 You can use this workaround to make a schema validation on the response.